 What is a mulch volcano and why is it bad?

 Mulch volcanos are excessive piles of mulch piled high around the base and trunk of a tree.
 You see it often in commercial landscapes, but it should not be repeated in your yard!
-Piling mulch against the trunk of a tree stresses the stem tissues and leads to a host of problems including disease and rot.
+Piling mulch against the trunk of a tree leads to a host of problems including disease and rot.